Soontao/presentations/src/node/cap/cap-test.md

 ## Questions

-- How do you test your handler ?
+- How do you test your event handler ?
-- How do you think about the `cds.test` utils ?
+- Did you know how the `cds.test` works ?
-- Whats the relationship between
+- What's the relationship between [`ApplicationService` and `DatabaseService`](https://github.com/Soontao/opentelemetry-cds)
-  - `cds.ApplicationService`
-  - `cds.DatabaseService`
-- Is that possible to test a single `cds.ApplicationService` fast and correct ?
+- Is it possible to test a single `ApplicationService` quickly and correctly? ?
+- Why we write the `Test Cases` ? if we do not, what will happen ?

 ---